 Let’s take a look at what some of the characteristics you should look out for are and how you can accurately assess skills and behaviors during an interview.

-Inside the modern day contact center
+Customer service skills needed in a modern day contact center

 In the past, a contact center employee mainly took incoming phone calls.
-However, as companies adopt new communication methods for customer service, contact center employees also need to address issues and contact (potential) customers through email, live chat, social media, and text messaging.
+However, as companies adopt new communication methods for customer service, contact center employees also need to address issues and contact customers through email, live chat, social media, and text messaging.

 There are also different types of contact centers.
 For example, inbound contact centers employ mainly customer service and support representatives.
 On the other hand, outbound contact centers mostly hire salespeople and telemarketers.